 Whisky Distillery Profiles

-- They’re in the heart of St Andrews so you can have a look at the impressive ruins of St Andrew’s Cathedral, or check out that little patch of grass the Scots have been putting about on for over 600 years.
+Eden Mill Distillery and Brewery is located in the heart of St Andrews.
+Based on a historic distillery on the banks of the River Eden, Eden Mill was the first distillery in 150 years to make spirits again in the St Andrews region.
+While you're in St Andrews, you can have a look at the impressive ruins of St Andrew's Cathedral or check out the little patch of grass the Scots have been putting about on for over 600 years.

-- No children under the age of 16 years allowed on site.
+Photography is not permitted in production areas, and children under the age of 16 years are not allowed on site.
 Concession fare is available for those aged 16-18 (as no alcohol is provided) though they must be accompanied by an adult.

-- Edinburgh Gin Distilery only offer pre-booked tours via their website and cannot accommodate walk-ins on the day.
-If the date is already fully booked they are unable to take any additional bookings.
-They do not take bookings via phone.
+Edinburgh Gin Distilery only offers tours pre-booked via their website and cannot accommodate walk-ins on the day.
+If the date online is already fully booked they are unable to take any additional bookings.
+They do not take bookings via telephone.

 - £25 per person, duration 60 minutes